brimdata/zui/docs/Supported-Platforms.md

 The sections below describe the details regarding the versions we test with continuously as well as occasional ad hoc testing.
-We welcome you to [open an issue](Troubleshooting.md#opening-an-issue) on any problem you experience with Brim regardless of platform verison, but please understand that we may be limited in our ability to provide quick fixes (or any fix at all) for certain platforms, subject to availability.
+We welcome you to [open an issue](Troubleshooting.md#opening-an-issue) on any problem you experience with Brim regardless of platform version, but please understand that we may be limited in our ability to provide quick fixes (or any fix at all) for certain platforms, subject to availability.